 - Is your summer school providing data that shows reading improvement for students?

-- Are you providing summer help for all students to improve reading skills?
+- Are you providing summer help for all students to improve their reading skills?

 If not, stop now and reallocate this funding.
-Providing a turn-key solution that makes connections with families and extends the school year through the summer for K – 3 students has benefited many students through the Kids Read Now program.
+Providing a turn-key solution that makes connections with families and extends the school year through the summer for K–5 students has benefited many students through the Kids Read Now program.
 The results are proven through independent research.

 Other Important Sources